2600hz/community-scripts/dashboards/README.md

 Then take the grafana.conf I've included in this repo in the nginx/conf.d file, and place it in your own /etc/nginx/conf.d directory.

-Make the necessary changes to the hostnames in the config file, and restart nginx.
+Make the necessary changes to the hostnames in the config file (if necessary), or simply remove /etc/nginx/conf.d/default.conf so the grafana.conf becomes the default host (if you dont have any other virtual hosts running on this server) and restart nginx.

 #### Test it out!